YichaoChen/IS2545_Deliverable-5_SecurityTesting/README.md

 If the attacker only view some authorized information but do not generate any modifications, this attack exploit vulnerability passive.

 **4. What business value would be lost due to exploiting this vulnerability (data loss, unauthorized access, denial of service, etc)?**
-* Data loss, unauthorized access, denial of service.
+* Data loss, unauthorized access, denial of service
 Since the attacker can inject his code into webpages, he can easily modify or manipulate the data in the website, which will cause data loss.
 By intercept other user’s information, the XSS can let the attacker get unauthorized access to some part of the website.
 The injected code may also lead other users to a fake malicious webpage thus the website’s normal function will be interrupt.

 **5. What steps should the development team take to fix this vulnerability?**